November 10, 2020

 How to Perform Dhanurasana

-Begin laying on your front and bend both knees bringing the heels in towards your bottom, hold your ankles or feet.
+Begin lying on your front and bend both knees bringing the heels in towards your bottom, hold your ankles or feet.
 Keeping your legs and feet hip distance apart, push your feet into your hands and your hips against the ground as you lift your legs and chest.
 Make sure you keep your neck in line with your spine.

 Breathe slowly and hold for five or more complete breaths.